Railways in Melbourne: Services

-All lines (except for the Frankston, Werribee, Williamstown and Sandringham lines) use the city loop.
-The Clifton Hill Group runs clockwise all day and the Caulfield Group runs Counter-Clockwise all day.
-The Burnley Group runs counter-clockwise in the morning and switches to clockwise in the afternoon.
-The Northern Group runs clockwise in the morning and counter-clockwise on the afternoon.
-As of 1 January 2021, Frankston and Newport (Werribee and Williamstown) trains have been completely removed out of the City Loop.
-When the Metro Tunnel opens in 2025, Pakenham, Cranbourne and Sunbury line trains will be removed from the loop, and the Frankston line will move back into the Caulfield loop.
-Also at this time, the Werribee line will run direct to Sandringham and vice versa.
+Most lines run through the City Loop when arriving at Melbourne CBD, with the Metro Tunnel Group (running through the Metro Tunnel) and Cross-City Group (running across the Flinders Street Viaduct) as notable exceptions.
+The Clifton Hill Group runs clockwise all day and the Caulfield Group runs anti-clockwise all day.
+The Burnley Group runs anti-clockwise in the morning and switches to clockwise in the afternoon.
+The Northern Group runs clockwise in the morning and anti-clockwise on the afternoon.

 Melbourne uses clock-face scheduling in off-peak periods, but generally not in rush hour, due to the network operating near to infrastructure capacity and having to accommodate single-line sections, flat junctions, and regional diesel-hauled trains.
 Frequencies vary according to time of day, day of week and by line.
 In some places, usually interchange stations, services on two lines combine to provide more frequent services on common sections of tracks.
 All services become 24-hour from Friday morning to Sunday evening, with at least one departure every hour after 12am.

 Along with other Australian railways, Melbourne uses the British terminology of "up" and "down", with "up" being defined as toward Flinders Street station in the CBD.